Who We Are

 CalHEP is an alliance of more than 100 organizations dedicated to reducing the scope and consequences of the hepatitis B and C epidemics in California.
 CalHEP includes among its membership public health organizations, community-based organizations, clinics and health care agencies, county hepatitis task forces, and others committed to viral hepatitis prevention, care, advocacy, and education.
 CalHEP’s work focuses on:

 CalHEP is a program of Project Inform.

-CalHEP is managed by Ryan Clary, Director of Public Policy at Project Inform and guided by a Steering Committee composed of leading viral hepatitis experts and advocates in California.
+CalHEP is managed by Emalie Huriaux, Director of Federal and State Affairs at Project Inform, and guided by a Steering Committee composed of leading viral hepatitis experts and advocates in California.